Hunter5555/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive will sort of snap into place at different size intervals while responsive is more smooth (using % for dimensions)

 2. Describe what it means to be mobile first vs desktop first.

+If you design the mobile version and then use screen dimension minimums to create adaptive versions for tablet and desktop, that is mobile first.
+Desktop first would be the inverse.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+That is equal to 1 rem so it sets a standard unit for us.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is what we do to allow us to use tools that help make our job much easier.
+It is basically just prepping our system to use these tools.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like using the less watch compiler because it lets me know when there are big issues to fix.
+I don't like using variables so much.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.